cownby/webPrototype-Archethought/README.md

 ## Template Notes

-* Pages are under the "pages" directory, unless a menu item has more than one page.
+* Pages are under the `pages` directory, unless a menu item has more than one page.
 Then they go under their own root level directory named by the menu item.
+* The landing page (home) is in `pages\pages-root-folder`
+* Logos & icons are under `webPrototype-Archethought\assets\img`
+* Banner logo size that came with the template is 600w x 80h.
+This is the one that lays atop a background image at the top of pages.
+783w x 117h